sumu9897/ClaimFinder-Client/README.md

   - All Recovered Items (Private Route)
   - Manage My Items (Private Route)

-### Pages
-1. **Home Page**
-   - Banner/Slider with meaningful slides.
-   - Latest Lost & Found Items section showcasing the 6 most recent posts.
-   - "See All" button for exploring all items.
-   - Additional informative sections.

-2. **Add Lost & Found Item** (Private Route)
-   - A form to submit lost or found items with fields like title, description, category, and more.
-   - Secure image uploads and data storage.

-3. **Post Details Page**
-   - Displays all information about a specific item.
-   - Conditional buttons for "Found This!" or "This is Mine!" with recovery modals.

-4. **Lost & Found Items Page**
-   - Lists all items with options to view details.

-5. **Manage My Items** (Private Route)
-   - Displays user-added items in a table format with update and delete options.

-6. **Update Items Page** (Private Route)
-   - Allows users to edit and update their items with pre-filled data.

-7. **All Recovered Items Page** (Private Route)
-   - Displays all recovered items in a customizable layout.

-8. **404 Page**
-   - A visually appealing "Not Found" page for invalid routes.

 ### Extra Features
 - Pagination for the Lost & Found Items page (6-9 items per page).